sajid1987/aws-serverless-workshops/DevOps/2_ContinuousDeliveryPipeline/README.md

 </details>
 <p>

+**Before saving 'template.yml' please change each 'FunctionName:' value to a unique value by adding your participant number as the suffice.**

 Now that you've updated the the SAM template with the changes, use Git to commit the changes and push them to remote repository.
 This will trigger CodePipeline to build and deploy your changes in AWS.